-- a Field setting code
+- Field setting code

-- b Selected value
+- Selected value

-- c To select the wanted value
+- To select the wanted value

 - d To browse through the different pages

 10.1 Configuration wizard

 After first power ON of the system, the user interface starts a configuration wizard.
 Use this wizard to set the most important initial settings for the unit to run properly.